Budibase/website/content/blog/alternatives/langchain.md

 ### 6. LlamaIndex

-Lastly, we have LlamaIndex.
-This is a data framework that helps developers to ingest, index, and query data in conjunction with LLM usage.
+Lastly, we have LlamaIndex, a framework that helps developers to ingest, index, and query data in conjunction with LLM usage.

 ![LlamaIndex](https://res.cloudinary.com/daog6scxm/image/upload/v1746191983/cms/ai-agents/open-source-ai-agents/LlamaIndex_ruiapb.webp "LlamaIndex")